Give Voice to New Possibilities and a Fairer Future this GivingTuesday

-Diverse Texts: Are We “Leveraging” Them or Squandering Them?
+Representative Texts: Are We “Leveraging” Them or Squandering Them?

-Making the case for diverse, complex texts This piece was originally published by Achieve the Core as part of their Peers and Pedagogy blog.
+Making the case for Representative, complex texts This piece was originally published by Achieve the Core as part of their Peers and Pedagogy blog.
 Tina De La Fe is a Director of Content and Coaching at Leading Educators where she supports educators in West Michigan to advance equitable opportunity in the classroom.
 As an instructional … Continued

 We Owe Our Kids Safe Schools